 “Gut health generally refers to the health of the gastrointestinal tract.
 Gut microbiome describes the trillions of microorganisms (mainly bacteria) that live in the gastrointestinal tract,” says Sarah.

-The main role of the gut microbiome is to help your body process food that isn't digested in your stomach, and absorb nutrients.
-They can also be known as ‘gut flora’.
+The main role of the gut microbiome – which consists of trillions of microorganisms called microbiota – is to help your body process food that isn't digested in your stomach and absorb nutrients.
+The microbiota are also known as ‘gut flora’.

 So, if you want a healthy gut, one thing to look at is what could be affecting your gut microbiome.
-And then work out what steps you could take that may be able to help, such as finding out what foods promote healthy gut bacteria.
+And then work out what steps you could take that may help, such as finding out what foods might help increase the good bacteria in your gut, naturally.

 “The amazing thing about the gut flora, is that everyone’s microbiome is unique, just like your fingerprint.
 No two people have the exact same makeup of bacteria in their gut,” says Sarah.

-If the good and the bad are balanced, your gut health will be happy.
+If the good and the bad bacteria in your microbiome are balanced, your gut health will be happy.
 If that balance changes, it's called dysbiosis which may be linked to a range of health issues.

 A simple symptom of dysbiosis could be an upset stomach or bowel issues.
 This may potentially fix itself when whatever has upset your stomach has passed, such as antibiotics, too much alcohol or mild anxiety.

-There is also research happening in genetic dysbiosis, which means you could be more vulnerable to certain health conditions within your family.
+There is also research happening on genetic dysbiosis, which means you could be more vulnerable to certain health conditions within your family.

 Keeping the bad bacteria in check and making sure the good bacteria are thriving is one way to try to support your gut health.
 And in turn, it could possibly help your overall health.